sugimotot/btsdoc-portal/developers/4_wallet/cli_wallet.md

     >>> register_account alpha GPH4zSJHx7D84T1j6HQ7keXWdtabBBWJxvfJw72XmEyqmgdoo1njF GPH4zSJHx7D84T1j6HQ7keXWdtabBBWJxvfJw72XmEyqmgdoo1njF faucet faucet 0 true

 ### Transferring Funds using the Cli-wallet

+In `transfer`, if the broadcast flag is `False`, the wallet will construct and sign, but **not** broadcast the transaction.
+This can be very useful for a cold storage setup or to verify transactions.

 **transfer**

     unlocked >> transfer <from> <to> <amount> <asset> <memo> <broadcast>